swc-uiuc/wrangling-genomics/_episodes/00-quality-control.md

 > ~~~
 > {: .bash}
 >
-> When you check your history later, it will help your remember what you did!
+> When you check your history later, it will help you remember what you did!
 >
 {: .callout}